-Our corporate headquarters are located in San Diego, California, where we lease 3,676 square feet of office space, under a lease that expires on December 31, 2020.
+Our corporate headquarters are located in San Diego, California, where we lease 3,676 square feet of office space, under a lease that expires on March 31, 2021, with an option to extend to June 30, 2021.
 We have not yet determined whether we will seek to renew this lease, enter into a lease for other office space, or take an alternative approach to our office space needs in the future.
 We believe that this existing facility is adequate for our current needs and that suitable additional or alternative space will be available in the future on commercially reasonable terms, if required.